-As my friend and I made our way through the dusty roads of Gamodubu, hordes of hollering children frantically chased after our car, cheering us on as though we were heroes returning from a successful conquest.
-On arriving at Gamodubu Childcare Trust, we asked a few of these children what they aspire to be when they grow up.
-One child shouted ‘Piloot!’, another exclaimed ‘Teecha!’, and a young girl coyly said, ‘Soshal Worka’.
-Their unbounded hopefulness and refreshing zeal for life left me in awe.
+As my friend and I made our way through the dusty roads of Gamodubu, hordes of children frantically chased our car, cheering as though we were heroes returning from a successful conquest.
+On arriving at Gamodubu Childcare Trust, we asked some of these children what they hoped to be when they grew up.
+One child shouted “Piloot!” another exclaimed “Teecha!” and a girl shyly said “Social worka.”
+Their unbounded hope and refreshing zeal for life left me in awe.

 If my experience could speak for itself, it would attest to the importance of teamwork and unity of purpose.
 Though I longed to help the children of Gamodubu, it was only when I brought a team of like-minded people together that we were able to make a lasting difference.
-As I embark on the path of altruism, I am conscious of my immersion in the realm of all past, present and future humanitarians, and I recognize that though my efforts may be humble, I am contributing to the ripple effect.
+As I embark on my path of altruism, I am conscious of my immersion in the realm of all past, present, and future humanitarians, and I recognize that though my efforts may be humble, I am contributing to the ripple effect.